Does your child say that you don’t understand them?

 In addition to normal growth, change, and development, the demands of everyday life in New York City (work, relationships, multiple caregivers), may make it challenging to focus on improving your relationship with your child.
 As you experience difficult events in your life or if your child is struggling in theirs, it may be more difficult to communicate effectively or to tolerate the inevitable distress that is a necessary part of parenting a child.
 Young children are especially vulnerable to challenges in the parenting relationship and their behaviors are heavily influenced by those of the people around them.
 It is important to receive support and to utilize effective parenting strategies to help your child learn to be as effective as possible during these formative years.

-Parent coaching allows you to learn strategies that you can use to address your child’s unique challenges and still maintain a positive relationship with them.
+Parent counseling allows you to learn strategies that you can use to address your child’s unique challenges and still maintain a positive relationship with them.

 –The problem is my child, not me.
 Why should I get support?
 This is a common question that parents often ask themselves when they are considering seeking additional support.
 As you know, relationships are complicated and involve more than one person.
 If your goal is to have a more positive relationship with your child, it is important for both you and your child to learn new strategies to engage more effectively in the relationship.
 For parents of younger children, your role is even more significant in potentially changing your child’s behavior and you have large influence on your relationship with them.
 Being a parent is very difficult even in the best situations.
 At MindWell NYC, we believe that parents can use additional support throughout various stages of development for their child.